thoughtspot/thoughtspot.github.io/_admin/data-security/about-row-security.md

 ## RLS and administrators

-If your installation has enabled the **Can Administer RLS** privilege, user groups with this privilege (directly or indirectly) can bypass row-level security (RLS) rules.
+If your installation has enabled the **Can Administer RLS** privilege, user groups with this privilege (directly or indirectly) can bypass row-level security (RLS) rules on worksheets.
 This privilege can only be assigned by a user who already **Has administration privilege**.
+See ["Change inclusion, join, or RLS for a worksheet]({{ site.baseurl }}/admin/worksheets/change-inclusion-rule.html#) for more information on how to do this.

 Users with **Has administration privilege** are administrators and can see can see all data sources, and no type of row level security applies to them.